AnastasiiaReznichenko/disaster_response_analyzer/README.md

 # Summary of the project

-The aim of this project is to build a model that based on the input message can precisely analyze what disaster category it belongs to.
+The project's core mission is to create an advanced model that accurately categorizes incoming messages into specific disaster types.
+By achieving this, we can rapidly connect each message to the right relief agency, enabling quicker and more precise disaster response efforts.
+This time-saving process is vital in emergency situations where swift action can make a life-saving difference.

 We trained our model on message input and 36 response categories.
 We used  MultiOutputClassifier() for multi-target classification and RandomForestClassifier()  as a base estimator.